donaldsonlab/snRNAseq_voles/README.md

    - Run separation_data_analysis.Rmd to create all plots for separation data.

 **Note:** Analysis using src/correlated_genes was not included in the resubmission to Science.
 This code finds which genes are correlated between partners in each cluster, runs GO analysis, and plots GO terms in a heatmap.

+## renv.lock
+This is the R environment with the package versions used for this analysis.
+An R environment can be created from the renv.lock file.